nageswar123/STRIKERS/README.md

 Step 20: Click on the database that needs to be connected

-Step 21: And then go to the directory in the visual studio terminal and enter  nodemon server.js
+Step 21: And then go to the directory in the visual studio terminal and enter  node server.js

 Step 22: Now use the localhost/port to display the website